RachWalm/dyslexia/README.md

 https://www.youtube.com/watch?v=y-OqesxoR1k

-I adapted the share embed function to have it start at 12 seconds after the introduction music was complete.
+The provided code from youtube for the share and embed function to have it start at 12 seconds after the introduction music was complete was adapted.

-The code that is supplied by this function is
+The code that is supplied for this function is on youtube is:

     iframe width="560" height="315" src="https://www.youtube.com/embed/y-OqesxoR1k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen

-I wanted to start at 12 seconds and didn't want auto play etc. So this code was developed:
+It would be best to start at 12 seconds and not auto play etc. So this code was developed:

     iframe width="560" height="215" src="https://www.youtube.com/embed/y-OqesxoR1k?start=12" title="What dyslexia is like from Youtube video"